elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-does-it-mean-for-a-function-to-be-continuous.md

 seo:
   title: QuickTakes | Mathematics
   page_description: >-
-    This content explains the concept of continuity for functions in mathematics, detailing the conditions that must be met for a function to be considered continuous, and highlights its importance in calculus.
+    A function is continuous if it can be graphed without breaks, jumps, or holes, satisfying three specific conditions related to its limits and values.
   page_keywords: >-
-    continuous function, definition of continuity, limits, domain, discontinuous function, calculus, mathematical continuity, graph without breaks, smooth functions, function value, limit existing, mathematical applications
+    continuity, continuous function, breaks, jumps, holes, domain, limit, calculus, mathematical functions, smooth behavior, predictable behavior, conditions for continuity
 author: QuickTakes
 question: >-
     What does it mean for a function to be continuous?